Emersonl33/Emersonl33/README.md

 ### Hello!
-I'm Emerson.👋
+I'm Emerson👋
 ##

 - I’m a Software Engineer.

-- I'm into Science, Physics, Coding and others nerd stuff!
+- I'm into Science, Physics, Coding and other nerd stuff!

 - I've been developing projects using Java, Kotlin, Python and other technologies.